DaveHJT/Firearm-Minecraft-Squid-Workshop-Project/README.md

 - [More About Squid Workshop](#More-About-Squid-Workshop)

 # Abstract
-This datapack used only the [minecraft commands](https://minecraft.fandom.com/wiki/Commands) to build a raycasting system, a hitbox detection system and a throwable hit detection system.
+This datapack is solely developed under the [minecraft commands](https://minecraft.fandom.com/wiki/Commands) to build a raycasting system, a hitbox detection system and a throwable hit detection system.
 This datapack depends on the [damage system](https://github.com/DaveHJT/Damage-Minecraft-Squid-Workshop-Project) I completed earlier.

 This datapack provides a number of guns, grenades, arrows and equipment (explosive arrows, jetpacks, turrets, etc.) that have vastly different properties and usages.
 The newly added weapons also have the PVP death count and death message functionalities embedded in the original systems in Minecraft.